Cycling: Double gold delight for Dutch as records tumble

 Britain’s four-times Olympic champion Laura Kenny, riding the scratch race instead of team pursuit after breaking her shoulder in January, was pipped for a medal in fourth.

-Kenny’s husband Jason, Britain’s joint most successful Olympian with six gold medals, has the chance to make amends in the team sprint final.
+Kenny’s husband Jason, Britain’s joint most successful Olympian with six gold medals, had the chance to make amends in the team sprint final.
 But the Dutch were dynamite.

-Having broken the world record in the first round, they smashed it again to beat Britain by 1.75 seconds in the final
+Having broken the world record in the first round, they smashed it again to beat Britain by 1.2 seconds in the final.

 “It was insane,” Lavreysen told Reuters.
 “We were hoping for the world record but to do it by 0.6 is mad in a sprint event.
 We are favorites now for Tokyo but all the countries are going quicker and making big steps.”